Jon9851/ms3-/README.md

 # Testing
  Please refer to [**_here_**](TESTING.md) for more information on testing 'Quiz Of The World'.

-The live link will take you directly to **History Quiz** repository - https://github.com/Jon9851/History-Quiz

   # Clone  Repository
    To Clone a repository use the following steps to guide you throught it.